I was craving scones badly over the weekend. My kids went out for an early morning walk with their dad, and I just had to kill those cravings.

 - 1 1/2 cups Cold Buttermilk

-- Make a well and add lightly mixed egg and melted (but not hot) coconut oil and pour cold buttermilk.
-(You can use warm milk too) Read notes*
+Make a well and add lightly mixed egg and melted (but not hot) coconut oil and pour cold buttermilk.
+You can use warm milk too.

-- Knead for minute or so and form a ball.
-Roll it out, it should be thicker and with cookie cutter or even glass and press on the dough.
+Knead for a minute or so and form a ball.
+Roll it out, it should be thicker and with a cookie cutter or even glass and press on the dough.
 Knead again, roll and cut into biscuits.

-- Preheat oven on 375F/190C, grease baking sheet, sprinkle biscuits with extra sugar.
+Preheat oven on 375F/190C, grease a baking sheet, sprinkle biscuits with extra sugar.
 Bake for 25 minutes or until they are golden.